Hello again!

 Re: Fresh Water (Coolant) Impeller?

-Thank you Brett, this is the info I was looking for and I appreciate your response!wolfe10 wrote: ↑Wed Aug 23, 2023 12:10 pm No need to "inspect" the engine coolant pump (driven by the belt).
+wolfe10 wrote: Wed Aug 23, 2023 12:10 pm No need to "inspect" the engine coolant pump (driven by the belt).
 Yes, the raw water pump impeller does need inspection/replacement every couple of years unless high engine usage suggests more often.

 Do make sure the engine coolant pump is not leaking-- no different than on any vehicle.